Adjunct professor jobs in Milwaukee, WI - 255 jobs

 Adjunct professor job in Milwaukee, WI

-The Rader School of Business (RSOB) at the Milwaukee School of Engineering (MSOE) invites applications for a full-time faculty position in Accounting and Finance at the Assistant or Associate Professor level.
+The Rader School of Business (RSOB) at the Milwaukee School of Engineering (MSOE) invites applications for a full-time faculty position in Finance and Accounting at the Assistant or Associate Professor level.
 We are seeking a dynamic and innovative educator who is passionate about preparing the next generation of technically skilled, ethically grounded business leaders.
-Ideal candidates will bring expertise in accounting, finance, analytics, or financial technology (FinTech) and share our excitement about how artificial intelligence is transforming the future of business decision-making.
+Ideal candidates will bring expertise in finance accounting and analytics/financial technology (FinTech) and share our excitement about how artificial intelligence is transforming the future of business decision-making.

 As part of a small, collaborative, and forward-thinking department, you will play a key role in shaping the growth of our Accounting and Finance programs, working closely with faculty across business, engineering, and computing.